akhumphrey/guitar-amplifiers/README.md

 In my lack of experience, I've used as much as possible from existing schematics.
 The power supply, rectification, filtering and output stages have been lifted from the original schematic and modified as necessary.
 Key changes include:

-- replacing the three capacitor can with individual capacitors of the same value and rating - a cost-saving measure;
+- replaced the three capacitor can with individual capacitors of the same value and rating - a cost-saving measure;
-- replacing the 1500 Ω, centre-tapped power resistor with two 750 Ω resistors (of appropriate power dissipation) in series - another cost-saving measure;
+- replaced the 1500 Ω, centre-tapped power resistor with two 750 Ω resistors (of appropriate power dissipation) in series - another cost-saving measure;
-- replacing the 100 Ω, 1 Watt voltage dropping resistor (R15) with an 820 Ω, 3 Watt resistor - the original design was clearly intended for a lower mains voltage than is present today, so this was necessary to bring the much higher B+ back down to reasonable levels;
+- replaced the 100 Ω, 1 Watt voltage dropping resistor (R15) with an 820 Ω, 3 Watt resistor - the original design was clearly intended for a lower mains voltage than is present today, so this was necessary to bring the much higher B+ back down to reasonable levels;
 - added two UF4007 diodes between the high voltage secondary winding and the rectifier tube - an effort in catastrophe protection in case the rectifier fails.

 A further minor deviation from the original design is to separate the grounding of the filter capacitors.
 In the original schematic, the three capacitor can is grounded, but it isn't clear exactly where the component is actually grounded within the chassis.